 - unusual weakness or numbness

-Some people may have a reaction called serotonin syndrome, which can be life-threatening, when they use Zolmitriptan tablets.
-In particular, this reaction may occur when they use Zolmitriptan tablets together with certain types of antidepressants known as SSRIs or SNRIs.
+Some people may have a reaction called serotonin syndrome, which can be life threatening, when they use Zolmitriptan.
+In particular, this reaction may occur when they use Zolmitriptan together with certain types of antidepressants known as SSRIs or SNRIs.
 Symptoms may include mental changes (hallucinations, agitation, coma), fast heartbeat, changes in blood pressure, high body temperature or sweating, tight muscles, trouble walking, nausea, vomiting, and diarrhea.
-Call your doctor immediately if you have any of these symptoms after taking Zolmitriptan tablets.
+Call your doctor immediately if you have any of these symptoms after taking Zolmitriptan.

 This is not a complete list of side effects.
 Talk to your doctor if you develop any symptoms that concern you.